Synchrony Financial [SYF] Price Analysis: NYSE:SYF Bull Target $40.82 or Higher

-The share price of Synchrony Financial [NYSE: SYF] inclined by $36.20, presently trading at $32.63.
-The company’s shares saw 11.78% gains compared to the lowest price in the period of the last 52 weeks, set at $29.19 recorded on 01/24/20.
-The last few days have been tough to the share price as SYF fall by -8.03% during the last week, even though the stock is still down by -10.43% compared to -2.85 of all time high it touched on 01/22/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -10.18%, while additionally gaining 9.46% during the last 12 months.
+The share price of Synchrony Financial [NYSE: SYF] inclined by $32.20, presently trading at $32.57.
+The company’s shares saw 11.58% gains compared to the lowest price in the period of the last 52 weeks, set at $29.19 recorded on 01/28/20.
+The last few days have been benevolent to the share price as SYF fall by -8.82% during the last week, even though the stock is still down by -10.60% compared to -3.15 of all time high it touched on 01/22/20.
+However, the stock had a poor performance during the past 3 months, roughly losing -10.18%, while additionally gaining 8.64% during the last 12 months.
 Synchrony Financial is said to have a 12-month price target set at $40.82.
-That means that the stock has a strong potential to acquire 8.19% increase from the current trading price.
+That means that the stock has a strong potential to acquire 8.25% increase from the current trading price.

 Synchrony Financial [NYSE:SYF]: Analyst Rating and Earnings